Benedict-Johnson/Warehouse-Inventory-Mgmt/README.md

 * **Reservation Consistency**: The relationship between product, warehouse, inventory, and reservations is strictly enforced.
 * **Production Deployment**: Vercel configuration was explicitly handled to guarantee strict TypeScript compilations and correct build-time generation of the Prisma client.

-## 11. API Summary

-* `GET /api/products`: Returns all products with their associated, warehouse-specific inventory availability.
-* `GET /api/warehouses`: Returns all warehouses and their internal inventory holdings.
-* `POST /api/reservations`: Creates a new temporary reservation.
-Requires `inventoryId` and `quantity`.
-Automatically deducts stock.
-(Returns `409` on insufficient stock).
-* `POST /api/reservations/[id]/confirm`: Finalizes an active reservation.
-(Returns `410` if the reservation has exceeded the 5-minute TTL).
-* `POST /api/reservations/[id]/release`: Explicitly cancels an active reservation and restores stock to the warehouse.

-## 12. Final Verification

-* `npm run build` consistently passes using Next.js Turbopack.
-* Prisma schema validations pass.
-* The application has been fully tested both locally and within the deployed Vercel production environment.